-A significant number of shares of our capital stock issued in connection with the combination, the financing, the Crosslink financing and the senior note exchange may be sold in the market in the near future.
+A significant number of shares of our capital stock have been issued in the past 12 months and may be sold in the market in the near future.
 This could cause the market price of our common stock to drop significantly, even if our business is doing well.

-We issued a large number of shares of our capital stock to the former Pihana stockholders, STT Communications, and holders of our senior notes in connection with the combination, financing and senior note exchange and to Crosslink Capital in connection with the Crosslink financing.
+We issued a large number of shares of our capital stock to the former Pihana stockholders, STT Communications, and holders of our senior notes in connection with the combination, financing and senior note exchange and to Crosslink Capital in connection with a financing.
+We refer to this transaction as the "Crosslink financing".
 The shares of common stock issued in the senior note exchange may be sold into the public market immediately following the closing of the exchange.
-The shares of common stock issued in connection with the combination have been registered for resale as of June 30, 2003.
+The shares of common stock issued in connection with the crosslink financing have been registered for resale as of June 30, 2003 and the shares of common stock issued upon exercise of the warrants issued in connection with the Crosslink financing have been registered for resale as of September 22, 2003.
 Subject to the restrictions described in our proxy statement dated December 12, 2002, the senior notes and warrants issued in connection with the financing and the Crosslink financing are immediately convertible or exercisable into shares of common stock and the underlying shares of common stock may be registered for resale.
 Sales of a substantial number of shares of our common stock by these parties within any narrow period of time could cause our stock price to fall.
 In addition, the issuance of the additional shares of our common stock as a result of these transactions will reduce our earnings per share, if any.
-This dilution could reduce the market price of our common stock until we achieve revenue growth or cost savings and other business economies sufficient to offset the effect of this issuance.
+This dilution could reduce the market price of our common stock unless and until we achieve revenue growth or cost savings and other business economies sufficient to offset the effect of this issuance.
 There can be no assurance that we will achieve revenue growth, cost savings or other business economies.